by Bill Ectric

-This interview first appeared on Literary Kicks on May 25, 2006 and later on the interview page of my website.
+This interview first appeared on Literary Kicks, May 26, 2006

 Postmodern novelist Steve Aylett was born in 1967 in the Bromley Borough of London, England.
-His first book, The Crime Studio, was published in 1994 and his novel Slaughtermatic was nominated for the Phillip K. Dick Award in 1998.
-Aylett’s other works include Bigot Hall, Lint, and his most recent tour de force, Fain the Sorcerer.
-Aylett’s style has been variously described as cyberpunk, slipstream, postmodern, bizarro, or, in the words of Grant Morrison: “The Matrix choreographed by Samuel Beckett for MTV.”
+His first book, The Crime Studio, was published in 1994, and his later works include Bigot Hall, Slaughtermatic and his most recent tour de force, Lint.
+Aylett’s work has been variously described as cyberpunk, slipstream, postmodern, bizarro, or, in the words of Grant Morrison: “The Matrix choreographed by Samuel Beckett for MTV.”

 Aylett cites Voltaire as an influence, and the influence shows.
 “Organised religion added Jesus to the food groups,” he tells us, or “Pause any country and you’ll spot subliminal torture in the frame.”